Back to All Events

 RSVP and reserve your tickets here

 Pride started as a protest.
-The first march in San Francisco drew 20 to 30 people and was explicitly political — a direct response to police violence and state persecution.
+The first march in San Francisco was explicitly political — a direct response to police violence and state persecution.
 Fifty years later, it had floats sponsored by banks, tech companies, and beer brands.
 For a long time, corporate adoption felt like victory, proof that queer identity had gone mainstream.
 In recent years, however, the climate has shifted: our community has come under renewed attack across the country, and many companies have retreated from their embrace of the rainbow.

-Join speakers Shawn Sprockett, Suzanne Ford, Elizabeth Hudy, and others to be announced, for an in-conversation event at the GLBT Historical Society Museum, to ask the question activists have been raising since the 1970s: what does it mean when your liberation becomes a marketing strategy?
+Join Unspeakable Vice's Shawn Sprockett, along with Suzanne Ford (Executive Director of SF Pride), Elizabeth Hudy (Founder of The Peach Fuzz), Laura Thomas (Senior Director at the San Francisco AIDS Foundation & Society Board Member), and Joe Hawkins (CEO and Co-Founder of Oakland LGBTQ Community Center & Co-Founder of Oakland Pride), for an in-conversation event at the GLBT Historical Society Museum, to ask the question activists have been raising since the 1970s: what does it mean when your liberation becomes a marketing strategy?

 This panel traces the tension between assimilation and resistance that has defined queer politics from the beginning, and asks whether the corporate retreat is a crisis, or an opportunity to remember what Pride was actually for.